bartleboeuf/aws-ecr-scan-detail/README.md

 $> aws-ecr-scan-detail --all
 ```

-Scan a sigle repository :
+Scan a single repository :

 ```Shell
 $> aws-ecr-scan-detail name-of-ecr-repository